The Qurra Papyrus - Oriental Institute No. 13756, 91 AH / 709-710 CE

 Last Modified: 6th December 2005

-Figure (a): Recto and (b) verso of the papyrus
+Figure: (a) Recto and (b) verso of the papyrus along with their contents.

 53.7 cm x 20 cm.
 Medium fine papyrus, light brown.
 The entire length of the piece is preserved, but it is considerably damaged by worms, especially line 14.
 Much of the right half is broken off and lost; the left side is likewise broken, but to a lesser degree.